thanapoltan/tidyDataProject/README.md

 ## Part IV: Assign column names for subject data, activity data, and feature data.

 * use `colnames` to set column names of each datasets.
-* For Feature data, we can parse column names from character vector obtained from features.txt.
+* For Feature data, we can parse column names from character vector obtained from `features.txt`.
 * For Subject and Activity data, we set up names called "subject", "activity.num", "activity.names" respectively.

 ```